When are the Class Schedules usually available?

 My lending institution requires enrollment verification covering past and current attendance signed by the Registrar's Office.
 I am not on campus.
 How do I get this verification?

-Students may obtain enrollment certificates by accessing CentralLink, Academics and clicking on the Student Clearinghouse Record link.
+Students may obtain enrollment certificates by accessing CentralLink, Academics and clicking on the Enrollment Verification (National Student Clearinghouse) link.
 A separate window will open, allowing the student to obtain an enrollment certificate to print and mail as needed.
 Students may also check their enrollment history, view student loan deferment notifications that have been sent to providers, view proofs of enrollment notifications that have been sent to health insurers and other providers, and view information about student loans.

 Are there different withdrawal, credit/no credit and audit dates for classes that are less than a full semester?